 As Figure 2 and 5 show, the time trend in Germany is quite different for PM10 and NO2.
 The decreasing trend of PM10 concentration reflects the use of particle traps in vehicles, the introduction of LEZs and the reduction of PM emissions from industry (Luft, 2002) and fuel combustion and residential heating (European Environment Agency, 2018).
 In contrast, the situation of NO2 is based on four influencing factors (Bruckmann et al., 2019) which together are responsible for the fact that NO2 concentrations do not show a deceasing trend.
 Firstly, the percentage of passenger cars with Diesel engines increased from about 14% in 2000 to 33% in 2018 (Kraftfahrt-Bundesamt, 2019).
 Secondly, there was a shift in the conversion of NO to NO2 in the exhaust gas in Diesel cars by the use of oxidation catalysts (Kurtenbach et al., 2008).
-Thirdly, the European test cycle for Diesel cars underestimates the real word emissions of NO2 by a factor of 2-4.
+Thirdly, the real driving emissions of NOx from Euro 4 and 5 diesel cars haven’t improved much compared with Euro 3 (Lutz 2018); therefore, the vehicle fleet update may have a limited effect in reducing NOx.
 And lastly, the manipulation of the software of some automobile companies with frequent deactivation of exhaust cleaning in real driving mode further underestimated the real NO2 emissions (Borgest, 2017).

 Furthermore, one should keep in mind that the observation of health effects from PM2.5 on mortality, respiratory and cardiovascular morbidity is classified as causal or likely to be causal (US EPA, 2010) whereas for NO2 this classification is used only for the risk of asthma and other respiratory endpoints (US EPA, 2016).
 WHO comes to similar conclusions and with respect to mortality uses a risk coefficient for 1 µg/m³ PM10 which is clearly higher than the risk coefficient for 1 µg/m³ NO2 (WHO, 2013a, b).
 For Germany in 2014 this results in estimated years of life lost which are more than 5 times higher for PM2.5 compared to NO2 (Wichmann, 2018).

-Applying the framework for assessing causality (Owens et al., 2017) as done for the US EPA ISA 2016, it was concluded that “the evidence is suggestive of, but not sufficient to infer, a causal relationship between long-term exposure to NO2 and (cardiovascular) mortality among adults”.
-This overview is not covering all aspects needed for an integrated science assessment.
-However, the evidence has substantially strengthened through epidemiological studies after the US EPA ISA 2016.
-Specifically, studies have addressed confounding by PM2.5 (Eum et al., 2019; Lim et al., 2019) and showed effect modification by diet (Lim et al., 2019).
-The novel scientific evidence is consistent with a “likely to be causal relationship between long-term exposure to NO2 and cardiovascular mortality”.

 4.2 Effects of LEZ on PM10 and PM components